 Credits granted for the satisfactory completion of each course are semester credits.
 These are defined as one clock hour of lecture or one or more hours of laboratory per week for one semester.
-A clock hour consists of 50 minutes.
+A clock hour consists of 55 minutes.

-Classes are conducted five days per week between the hours of 9:00 AM and 3:30 PM.
+Classes are conducted five days per week between the hours of 8:50 AM and 3:45 PM.

 The amount of time required to complete the degree requirements of 69 credits depends upon the number of transfer credits completed by the student.
-Applicants with a minimum of 60 credits or higher, an Associate's degree or a Bachelor's degree from an accredited institution will be granted advanced standing and will have satisfied their first semester general education core.
+Applicants with a minimum of 60 credits or higher, an associate degree or a bachelor's degree from an accredited institution will be granted advanced standing and will have satisfied their first semester general education core.
 All transfer students eligible for this waiver must still meet the Professional Ethics and History of Funeral Service core requirements.